Tighter Confidence Bounds for Sequential Kernel Regression: INTRODUCTION

 The uncertainty estimates provided by confidence bounds are exceptionally useful in sequential learning and decision-making problems, such as bandits \citep{lattimore2020bandit} and reinforcement learning \citep{sutton2018reinforcement}, where they can be used to design exploration strategies \citep{auer2002using}, establish stopping criteria \citep{jamieson2014lil} and guarantee safety \citep{sui2015safe, berkenkamp2017safe}.
 In general, tighter confidence bounds give rise to sequential learning and decision-making algorithms with better empirical performance and better performance guarantees.
 As many modern algorithms use uncertainty estimates for flexible nonparametric function approximators, such as kernel methods, it is vital to establish tight confidence bounds for infinite-dimensional function classes.

 In this work, we develop a new confidence sequence for sequential kernel regression.
 The corresponding upper confidence bound at any point $x$ is the solution of an infinite-dimensional convex program in the kernel Hilbert space.
-We show that this can be reformulated using either a representer theorem or Lagrangian duality, yielding finite-dimensional convex programs, which are efficiently solvable and certifiable.
-We propose several methods for computing our confidence bounds, which can replace the confidence bounds used in kernel bandit algorithms, such as KernelUCB \citep{valko2013finite}.
-We demonstrate that the resulting kernel bandit algorithms have better empirical performance, matching worst-case performance guarantees and comparable computational cost.
-Finally, we prove that our new confidence bounds are always tighter than existing confidence bounds in the same setting (see Fig.\ \ref{fig:ucbs}).

-\section{Problem Statement}
+This can be reformulated using the representer theorem, yielding a finite-dimensional convex program, and our Kernel CMM-UCB method.
+However, computing the solution becomes expensive, because the number of variables grows with the sample size.
+One solution is to use an analytic upper bound on the exact confidence bound, as we do in our Kernel AMM-UCB method.
+Unfortunately, this analytic confidence bound can be noticeably looser.
+A better solution is to compute confidence bounds by solving the Lagrangian dual of the original convex program, which can be done cheaply.
+This results in our Kernel DMM-UCB method, which achieves the best of both worlds: cheap and tight confidence bounds (see Fig.\ \ref{fig:ucbs}).

+Our new confidence bounds can be used in kernel bandit algorithms, such as KernelUCB/GP-UCB.
+We show that using our confidence bounds preserves the worst-case performance guarantees of KernelUCB.
+In doing so, we refine the standard KernelUCB regret analysis by using new bounds on the number of large elliptical potentials.
+With these new tools, we show that in the noiseless setting, KernelUCB with our confidence bounds enjoys a $\mathrm{polylog}(T)$ cumulative regret bound when the RBF kernel is used, and a sub-$\sqrt{T}$ regret bound when the Mat\'{e}rn kernel with smoothness $\nu \geq d/\sqrt{2}$ is used.
+Finally, we demonstrate that the empirical performance of KernelUCB can be vastly improved by using our new confidence bounds.

+\section{PROBLEM STATEMENT}

 We consider a sequential kernel regression problem with covariates $x_t \in \mathcal{X}$ and responses $y_t \in \mathbb{R}$, where